Patrik070/GardenApp/README.md

   open code in visual studio
   in visual studio run code:
     with f5 and choose your browser
-    or install open browser prewiew and run main.html file
+    or install open browser prewiew and run main.html (RMB on main.html -> prewiew in browser)